AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ### Creation of the fresco

-To fasten the creation of the fresco and to avoid random configurations, a program will be created to help the teams to configure the Rubik's cubes.
+To fasten the creation of the fresco and to avoid random configurations, a program will be created to help the teams configure the Rubik's cubes.

 The program will have a graphical user interface (GUI) to make it easier to use.

 <img src="../images/gui.png" style="height:200px">

-On the GUI, the user will be able to select the colours of the rubik's cube that he wants to configure.
+On the GUI, the user will be able to select the colours of the rubik's cube that they wants to configure.
 The program will then predict the moves that the user will need to do to configure the cube.
 The user will then be able to follow the instructions to configure the cube.

 ### Transfer